Recently we did our first Simpson Desert crossing and it was a challenging but awesome road trip and I can't wait to get back out there again.

 Nights will be cool to cold so make sure you carry plenty of warm bedding.

 The crossing is closed completely between December 1st and March 15th due to the extreme heat.

-3. Allow at least 4 nights to do the crossing
+3. Allow at least 4 nights to drive across the Simpson Desert

 We spent 3 nights in the desert after Dalhousie Springs and before Birdsville.

 This was part of our 20 day outback ‘circuit’ that took us up through the Flinders Ranges, Marree, Oodnadatta Track, Coober Pedy, Oodnadatta, across the Simpson to Birdsville then back down the Cordillo Downs Road and Strzelecki Track.